umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 A large amount of property value converters contributed by the community have been merged in and are now the default value converters.
 These converters change the object types returned by `GetPropertyValue` for more convenient types.

-For example, the `SliderValueConverter` returns a `decimal` or a `Range<decimal>` value that can directly be used in views, instead of the CSV string value that was previously returned.
+For example, the `SliderValueConverter` returns a `decimal` or a `Range<decimal>` value that can directly be used in views, instead of the comma-separated string values that were previously returned.

 This change only impacts new installs (no change for upgrades).